-If you want us to deal with someone else on your behalf, you need to give us your authority.
+If you want us to deal with someone else on the company's behalf, you need to give us the company's authority.

-To authorise an agent, for example, an accountant or a tax adviser, you need to fill in the form that most suits your needs.
+To authorise an agent, for example, an accountant or a tax adviser, you need to fill in the form that most suits the company's needs.